-The rebuilt Malanda Falls Visitor Centre, and its award winning modern building reflects the area’s geological formations, and the connection to country, as seen through the eyes of the local Ndgaonji tribe.
+The rebuilt Malanda Falls Visitor Centre and its award-winning modern building reflect the area’s geological formations, and the connection to country, as seen through the eyes of the local Ndgaonji tribe.

 The Malanda Falls Visitor Centre is an accredited Tourism Queensland Visitor Information Centre within the Tablelands Regional Council area of Tropical North Queensland.
 In the midst of the renowned Crater Lakes and Waterfalls region, the Centre offers the full range of free visitor services and assistance from local volunteers.

-The Centre is also an environmental education centre, with interpretive interactive displays on the cultural and natural history of the unique Tablelands volcanic region and its wildlife.
+The Centre is also an environmental education centre, with interpretive interactive displays on the unique Tablelands volcanic region’s cultural and natural history and its wildlife.

 Malanda Falls is Heritage listed and offers safe family swimming and picnic areas.

 Disabled AssistanceCaters for challenges with learning and communication Caters for hearing impairment Caters for high support needs Caters for limited mobility Caters for vision impairment Wheelchair access